delph-in/docs/summits/2026/delphin-maintenance_scribenotes.md

 **NOTE:** Need a more complete list of the tools under each ecosystem and who maintains them/holds the institutional knowledge

 Ecosystems:
-* LKB: [incr tsdb()] (plus use of LUI)
+* LKB: [incr tsdb()] (plus use of LUI as alternative for graphical display)
 * ACE: ART, FTTB, LUI
-* Pydelphin
+* PyDelphin

 ### Ecosystems (rough topics added post-discussion)
 Spencer: Most interested in LKB/[incr tsdb()] \
 Dan: Need to do succession planning.
 Not too worried about the state of the LKB ecosystem.
 More immediate concern is ACE, its treebanker, and its batch processing tool/ART.
 Single author for all of the software, only a few people know how to compile it from source (names?).
 Woodley is still somewhat available but not actively involved. \
 John: There is also LUI.
 Woodley is probably the only person currently who can (re-)build it \
 Luis: On Linux, we have yzlui.
 However, there is no Metal Mac version of yzlui \
-John: There is a Mac x86-64 LUI executable that works on Rosetta (maclui), available from Woodley's ftp site; however Rosetta will be withdrawn in a future version of macOS \
+John: There is a Mac x86-64 LUI executable (maclui) that works on Metal Mac via Rosetta. maclui available from Woodley's ftp site.
+However, Rosetta will be withdrawn in a future version of macOS \
 Luis: Can we convince Woodley to do one last effort to get ready for handoff?
 Some libraries are not well documented for compilation \
 Dan: Maybe some incomplete info on ACE website.
 Woodley insists on version consistency, i.e. software requires the same version for all tools. \
 Emily: Maybe Isaac can do some of this with RA time, needs a defined list of things to do.
 Main thing is creating/updating documentation \
 Dan: Areas of importance: ACE ecosystem.
 Python universe (Michael Goodman) which imports some functionality from other tools.
-John is still good with LKB
+John is still good for LKB

 ### PET
 John: Need to talk about PET? \
-Dan: PET is another parser from late 90s, supplanted by ACE, which could also do generation and has a different set of debugging tools.
+Dan: PET is another parser from late 90s, supplanted by ACE - which can in addition do generation and interface with LUI.
 PET has been on the sideline since the 2000s.
 Probably no reason to keep PET running.
 2025 ERG still has PET subdirectory, but docstrings cause PET compiler to break if not stripped out \
 Emily: Matrix grammars still have PET subdirectory, haven’t tried to compile with PET \
 Luis: Same for Zhong/MRG \
 Dan: We can recommend to remove support for PET \